apache/apex-site/src/md/community.md

 - [Apex Core](https://github.com/apache/incubator-apex-core) - The core of the Apex platform.
 - [Apex Malhar](https://github.com/apache/incubator-apex-malhar) - Community-driven set of open-source "operators" and utilities for use in your Apex applications.

-To learn more about how we use Github to accept contributions to the project, [check out this doc](/github-mirror-pull-requests.html).
+**To learn more about how we use Github to accept contributions to the project, [check out the contributing guidelines](/contributing.html).**

 ## Issue Tracking